 The driver's door key operation allows you to open and close windows equipped with automatic operation at the same time.

-- To open the windows, turn the driver's door key toward the rear of the vehicle for longer than 1 second after the door is unlocked. - To close the windows, turn the driver's door key toward the front of the vehicle for longer than 1 second after the door is locked.
+• To open the windows, turn the door key toward the rear of the vehicle for longer than 1 second after the door is unlocked.